cycloptux/GiselleBot-Documentation/docs/Game Integrations/azurlane.md

 !!!info "See Also"

-        In order to better understand this module, it\'s very important that you are familiar with Discord webhooks.
+        In order to better understand this module, it's very important that you are familiar with Discord webhooks.
 For more details about this Discord feature, please take a look at [this official guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).